Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parametry

-*_Pbuf* ukazatel na paměť k zrušení přiřazení.
+*_Pbuf* ukazatel na uvolnění paměti.

 ### <a name="remarks"></a>Poznámky

-Tato funkce slouží pouze pro paměť, která je dočasný.
+Tato funkce by měla sloužit pouze pro paměti, která je pouze dočasné.

 ### <a name="example"></a>Příklad